| | |

 luminotherapy art exhibit

-For Luminotherapy festival in Montreal, Quartier des Spectacles downtown transforms into a beautiful display illuminated and interactive artworks.
+For Luminotherapie festival in Montreal, Quartier des Spectacles downtown transforms into a beautiful display illuminated and interactive artworks.
 Some favourites are to play on illuminated musical swings or more recently, the seesaws.
 But there are so many other beautifully lit up works of art to admire.

-Dates: November 30, 2023 to March 10, 2024
+Dates: November 27 2025 to March 8 2026

 Cost: Free!